 Implications of SKAN & attribution models

 The most effective way to work with SKAdNetwork is to build a conversion value model designed to take advantage of the first 24 hours – how you set up this strategy will be the key to your success.
 Marketers and developers should ensure that they’re leveraging all attribution data available in this window to its full potential, and that means developing a granular understanding of user behavior.
 Designing a unique, intelligent algorithm that packs as much information as possible is generally the best way to gather as much data as possible – but it’s essential to only include events or key event ranges that are triggered within 24 hours.
-For many apps, this means focussing on events they wouldn’t previously have tracked and using predictive modelling to understand which first-24-hours events lead to high LTV users.
+For many apps, this means focusing on events they wouldn’t previously have tracked and using predictive modeling to understand which first-24-hour events lead to high LTV users.

 We recommend setting SKAdNetwork as the default for billing across all channels.
-Given that self attributing networks will use SKAdNetwork for attribution, this is the only way to avoid duplication rates.
+Given that self-attributing networks will use SKAdNetwork for attribution, this is the only way to avoid duplication rates.

 However, SKAdNetwork is also quite susceptible to fraud (as it is currently returning attribution for whatever it sees as a click).
 We therefore advise focusing on sources that can scale – the largest platforms, network partners, and DSPs.

-From the moment iOS 14.5 update went live, we’ve been closely monitoring our data to gain a clear picture of changes and trends.
-Regarding consent rates, we took a look at AppLovin’s owned studios data, and found that the results are far more optimistic than some discussion in the industry has suggested.
+From the moment the iOS 14.5 update went live, we’ve been closely monitoring our data to gain a clear picture of changes and trends.
+Regarding consent rates, we took a look at AppLovin’s owned studios data and found that the results are far more optimistic than some discussion in the industry has suggested.
 While the ‘5%’ figure presents itself regularly, the app with the lowest consent rate we found was 30.64%, while the best result was as high as 74.74%.
 We found that apps with higher install rates from advertisements have materially higher consent rates because consumers finding these games through ads are inherently more interested in seeing further relevant advertisements.
 We predict that consent rates will continue to rise to an average of around 40% – with the possibility of reaching 50% over time.